Home Theater Paint Color Ideas

 You can even apply multiple coats of paint to achieve the darkest shade, which will help with even further minimization of light reflection including from the screen itself.

 Adhesive wallpaper can work too, as there many different color options and even finishes including matte.

 So if you’re not big on painting, this could be something to consider as well.

 Dark and Neutral Colors & Where They Should Be Used

-So in terms of the best colors to use for a home theater room, darker and neutral colors are best as they provide the proper light reducing properties to really give you that authentic cinema experience.
+So in terms of the best colors to use for a home theater room, darker and neutral colors in the form of a matte paint are best as they provide the proper light reducing properties to really give you that authentic cinema experience.

 Think about the last time you went to the movies and try to remember what the room looked like.

 Chances are, the room was likely a darker shade along with the furnishings; likely even the seating as well.

 This is done for a reason – and it’s to provide the most immersion while reducing as much light as much as possible.